San Francisco Burden of Disease & Injury Study:

 Transport, which the Work Group identified as a priority area within this domain.

-Auto transportation tends to spread populations out from urbanized settings, fragmenting communities and shifting the tax base outwards.
-Social inequalities are amplified by land use and tax inequity.
-The city extends outwards into low density suburbs, transforming and degrading the surrounding natural landscape.
+Transport.
 Local dependence on the car contributes to increased levels of air pollution, reduced physical activity and the loss of community.
 The motor vehicle transportation network pits pedestrians and bicyclists against automobiles and trucks to create neighborhood streets that are physically unsafe.

 Transport